The White Punjabi Bride

 Should you both happen to be in a long distance relationship then the challenge is even greater.
 It helps if you have both travelled to spend time with one another during the time you are apart.
 However other than that you would need to keep records of any conversations, letters, care packages, receipts for gifts and anything that can prove your relationship.
 I lived with my husband and his family in India for a year in total which certainly enhanced our credibility.

 So as you can see it is next to impossible to fake a marriage merely for the purpose of gaining citizenship in Australia.
 Anyone who has gone through the process of sponsoring their spouse would concur.
 For those that think they can potentially lie to their future spouse for the purpose of divorcing them once they receive citizenship.
-Let me tell you that living a real committed relationship anywhere from two years onward with someone you don't love is impossible.
+Let me tell you that living a real committed relationship anywhere from two years onward with someone you don't love is very challenging.
 It's difficult enough going through the process with someone who you do love unconditionally without having moments where you think you might not make it.
 Simply because the stress of the whole application process is enough to test even the most committed couples.
+However as I've said earlier, that doesn't mean that there aren't those few who have ulterior motives.

 I'd love to hear your stories for those who know anyone that has successfully managed to say I do till citizenship do we part.
-Leave your comments below (only available via desktop view)
+Leave your comments below.

-Or are you a couple that are also mistaken for being in an arranged marriage?
+Or are you a couple whose marriage is mistaken for a business arrangement?
 Did it take you and your spouse a long time before obtaining citizenship?